lonycell/grafana.v7/devenv/docker/ha_test/README.md

-# Grafana High Availability (HA) test setup
+# ThingSPIN High Availability (HA) test setup

-A set of docker compose services which together creates a Grafana HA test setup with capability of easily scaling up/down number of Grafana instances.
+A set of docker compose services which together creates a ThingSPIN HA test setup with capability of easily scaling up/down number of ThingSPIN instances.

 Included services

-* Grafana
+* ThingSPIN
-* Mysql - Grafana configuration database and session storage
+* Mysql - ThingSPIN configuration database and session storage
-* Prometheus - Monitoring of Grafana and used as data source of provisioned alert rules
+* Prometheus - Monitoring of ThingSPIN and used as data source of provisioned alert rules
-* Nginx - Reverse proxy for Grafana and Prometheus.
-Enables browsing Grafana/Prometheus UI using a hostname
+* Nginx - Reverse proxy for ThingSPIN and Prometheus.
+Enables browsing ThingSPIN/Prometheus UI using a hostname

 ## Prerequisites

 ### Build grafana docker container

-Build a Grafana docker container from current branch and commit and tag it as grafana/grafana:dev.
+Build a ThingSPIN docker container from current branch and commit and tag it as grafana/grafana:dev.

 ```bash
 $ cd <grafana repo>